 - 1 cup diced bell peppers (any combination of green, orange, yellow or red peppers)

-- 1 tbsp diced jalapenos (optional - add more for additional heat)
+- 1 tablespoon finely minced jalapeno pepper (optional – add more for additional heat)

 - Cut slices into the flesh of the watermelon in a crosshatch pattern without going through the rind.

 - Make a cut all of the way around the watermelon between the flesh and the rind.